Cary, North Carolina

-Where: Symphony Lake, Cary, NC
+Address: Symphony Lake, Cary, NC

-Merrell Bros will perform both Mechanical & Hydraulic Dredging to remove sediment from the lakeGiven the density and sediment characteristics, the sediment will be excavated with a very innovative floating barge system
+Merrell Bros. performed both Mechanical & Hydraulic Dredging to remove sediment from the lake, as well as Belt Press Dewatering to separate excess water from the sludge.
+Given the density and sediment characteristics, the sediment will be excavated with a very innovative floating barge system.

 Dredging a lake plays a vital role in maintaining ecological balance, ensuring proper water management, and supporting various human interactions and activities.
 It addresses issues related to sedimentation, erosion, water quality, and infrastructure maintenance, contributing to the overall health and sustainability of the lake ecosystem.